leucos/ansible-tuto/step-04/README.md

 and all hosts are debian-like.

-Note: remember you can (and in our exercise probably should) use `ansible_ssh_host` to set the real IP of the host.
+Note: remember you can (and in our exercise we do) use `ansible_ssh_host` to set the real IP of the host.
 You can also change the inventory and use a real hostname.
 In any case, use a non-critical machine to play with!
+In the real hosts file, we also have `ansible_ssh_user=root` to cope with potential different ansible default configurations.

 Lets build a playbook that will install apache on machines in the `web` group.